nessita/configglue/doc/ref/schemas/options.rst

     *Required*.

     List elements will be parsed as being of this type.
-Should be an instance of a subclass of :class:`~configglue.pyschema.schema.Option`.
+Should be an instance of a subclass of :class:`~configglue.schema.Option`.

 .. attribute:: ListOption.remove_duplicates